nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 ![Figure](../../images/virtualwork/virtualdisplacement/introduction/internal.svg)

-Many of the following examples rely on one particularly consequence of the stability of this frame, so we will explain it once here and rely on this explanation below.
+Many of the following examples rely on one particular consequence of the stability of this frame, so we will explain it once here and rely on this explanation many times below.

-Obviously, the pin supports at _b_ and _g_ prevent horizontal and vertical displacements at those points, but allow rotation.
-Also, the internal pin at _d_ allows relative rotation, only, between parts _abd_ and _deg_.
+The pin supports at _b_ and _g_ prevent horizontal and vertical displacements at those points, but allow rotation.
+The internal pin at _d_ allows relative rotation, only, between parts _abd_ and _deg_.

-If part _deg_ rotated about point _g_, points _d_ and _e_ would have to have  horizontal components of displacement.
-That is prevented by support _b_ and member _bd_.
+Now, if part _deg_ rotates about point _g_, points _d_ and _e_ will have horizontal components of displacement.
+But that is prevented by support _b_ and member _bd_.
 We will often say something like "point _d_ cannot move" in the explanations below.
 That is what we mean.